zzhangjii/learning-library/workshops/python4atp/LabGuide050.md

     ![](images/050/018.1.png)

-- Once the download finishes, in your home folder create a directory called `Terraform`.
-Then move the zip file you downloaded into this directory.
-Open the zip file and verify that you see the binary file in your newly created `Terraform` directory.
+- Once the download finishes, in your home directory look for a folder called `bin`.
+Move the zip file you downloaded into this directory.
+Open the zip file and verify that you see the binary file in the `bin` directory.

     ![](images/050/019.png)